aitorres/dogpicsbot/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+All contributions that involve changing the codebase should either include or update [tests](tests.py), and make sure that all tests pass before changes can be merged to the `master` branch.

 ## License